tramlinehq/docs/docs/using-tramline/app.md

 You can add multiple apps to Tramline as long the bundle identifiers are unique.
 It is possible to add apps for the Android and iOS platform with the same bundle identifier.

 The **build number** is just the initial version code you'd like to use to start off releases.
 After this, all increments are managed by Tramline.

+On **iOS**, this is `cfBundleVersion`.<br />On **Android**, this is `versionCode`.

-You can pick the starting number to be a few increments past your last released value.
+You should pick the starting number to be your last released build number value.
+Feel free to increment it by a few to ensure that there are no clashes.

 Once the app is saved and validated, the next step is to add integrations and configure your app.